Can too much progesterone cause hair loss?

 In women, regular ovulation is believed to stimulate the secretion of more progesterone.
 But some conditions like PCOS, stress, and pills can reduce or prevent progesterone production.
 Stress can even make the body to convert progesterone into cortisol.

 Estrogen Deficiency, A Possible Cause

-Hair follicles have special affinity for estrogen.
-So, if there is lack of estrogen, the hair would most likely suffer some losses.
+Hair follicles have a special affinity for estrogen.
+So, if there is a lack of estrogen, the hair would most likely suffer some losses.

 How Too Much Progesterone Causes Hair Loss